chef/automate/components/docs-chef-io/content/automate/ha-aws-deployment-prerequisites.md

 The AWS deployment specific pre-requisites are as follows:

 ### AWS Cloud

-- AWS Virtual Private Cloud (VPC) with an internet gateway should be created before starting.
-Reference for [VPC and CIDR creation](/automate/ha_vpc_setup/)
+- Create an AWS Virtual Private Cloud (VPC) with an internet gateway before you start.
+For further knowledge, refer to the [VPC and CIDR creation](/automate/ha_vpc_setup/) page.
 - If you want to use Default VPC, create public and private subnets.
 If the subnet is not available.
 Please refer [to this](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html)
 - Three private and three public subnets in a VPC (1 subnet for each AZ) are needed.
 As of now, only dedicated subnets for each AZ are supported.
-- It is recomended to create new VPC.
+- It is recommended to create a new VPC.
 - Bastion must be in the same VPC for deployment.
 - **In AWS Managed Services:**
   - Setup [AWS RDS Postgresql](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html) 13.5 in the same VPC.
   - Setup [AWS OpenSearch](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html) of version 1.3 in the same VPC.

 ### Infra Server

 - Chef Automate HA comes with bundled Infra Server, and it is recommended not to use any external server in Automate HA.
 Using an external server will lose the Automate HA functionalities, and things may not work as expected.

 ### Access

 - AWS credentials (`aws_access_key_id` and `aws_secret_access_key`) with `AmazonS3FullAccess` and `AdministratorAccess` privileges are needed.

 - **On Bastion Machine:**
   - We need a local user `hab` and local group `hab` linked together to complete the deployment process successfully.
   - If they are unavailable, the SSH user should have privileges to create local users and groups so that the deployment process can create the required local user `hab` and local group `hab`.
-  - Currently we only support local Linux users and groups for Installation flow.
+  - We only support local Linux users and groups for Installation flow.
 We don't support AD managed users in nodes.
 - The SElinux config should either be disabled or permissive in the AMI Image used for deployment in config.

 ### Storage Space for Bastion

 - Operating System Root Volume (`/`) must be at least 40GB.
 Temporary space (`/var/tmp`) must be at least 5GB.
 - Separate Hab volume should be provisioned and mounted at `/hab` with at least 100GB free space.

 ### SSH User

 - SSH Key Pair should be created in AWS, creating Bastion machine using that pair.
     Reference for [AWS SSH Key Pair creation](https://docs.aws.amazon.com/ground-station/latest/ug/create-ec2-ssh-key-pair.html)
 - SSH users should use key-based SSH login without a passphrase.
-- The user's SSH key should be generated using algorithms `ed25519` without a passphrase.
+- The user's SSH key should be generated using algorithm `ed25519` without a passphrase.
 - This SSH user should be a local Linux user on the Bastion machine.
 - This SSH user should have sudo privileges on the Bastion machine.
-- The SSH user will be used to access all machines using the same SSH private key.
+- Use the SSH user to access all machines using the same SSH private key.

 ### Cluster Setup

 - DNS certificate should be available in AWS Certificate Manager (ACM) for 2 DNS entries: Example: `chefautomate.example.com`, `chefinfraserver.example.com`
     Reference for [Creating new DNS Certificate in ACM](/automate/ha_aws_cert_mngr/)
 - DNS is configured to redirect `chefautomate.example.com` to the Primary Load Balancer.
 - DNS is configured to redirect `chefinfraserver.example.com` to the Primary Load Balancer.
-- During deployment the Domain Certificates from ACM will be attached to the new Load Balancers.
+- During deployment, the Domain Certificates from ACM will be attached to the new Load Balancers.

 ### Config Changes

 - [Config Patch](/automate/ha_config/#patch-configuration/) in the whole application will result in downtime.
 For example, if you change or update something in OpenSearch or PostgreSQL, they will restart, resulting in restarting everything.
 - [Certificate Rotation](/automate/ha_cert_rotation/) will also change the system's configuration, leading to restarting the whole application.